featurist/ruby-pogo-script/README.md

-Ruby CoffeeScript
+Ruby PogoScript
 =================

-Ruby CoffeeScript is a bridge to the official CoffeeScript compiler.
+Ruby PogoScript is a bridge to the official PogoScript compiler.

-    CoffeeScript.compile File.read("script.coffee")
+    PogoScript.compile File.read("script.pogo")

 Installation
 ------------

-    gem install coffee-script
+    gem install pogo-script

-*Note: This compiler library has replaced the original CoffeeScript compiler that was written in Ruby.*

 Dependencies
 ------------

-This library depends on the `coffee-script-source` gem which is updated any time a new version of CoffeeScript is released.
-(The `coffee-script-source` gem's version number is synced with each official CoffeeScript release.)
-This way you can build against different versions of CoffeeScript by requiring the correct version of the `coffee-script-source` gem.
+This library depends on the `pogo-script-source` gem which is updated any time a new version of PogoScript is released.
+(The `pogo-script-source` gem's version number is synced with each official PogoScript release.)
+This way you can build against different versions of PogoScript by requiring the correct version of the `pogo-script-source` gem.

-In addition, you can use this library with unreleased versions of CoffeeScript by setting the `COFFEESCRIPT_SOURCE_PATH` environment
+In addition, you can use this library with unreleased versions of PogoScript by setting the `POGOSCRIPT_SOURCE_PATH` environment
 variable:

-    export COFFEESCRIPT_SOURCE_PATH=/path/to/coffee-script/extras/coffee-script.js
+    export POGOSCRIPT_SOURCE_PATH=/path/to/pogo-script/extras/pogo-script.js

 ### JSON